-In addition to its coursework, and in accordance with minimum expectations set by AWSNA, the Sunbridge Elementary program carries requirements for students to engage in practical experiences in Waldorf classrooms during the course of their studies.
-The specific requirements for these experiences-consisting of observation, student teaching, and/or mentored teaching-will vary according to your work status as a Waldorf teacher.
+In addition to coursework, and in accordance with minimum expectations set by AWSNA, the Sunbridge Elementary program carries requirements for students to engage in practical experiences ("fieldwork") in Waldorf classrooms during the course of their studies.
+The specific requirements for fieldwork will vary according to the student's work status as a Waldorf teacher.
+The program director/advisor will guide each student through their fieldwork for an optimum experience.